jwgalvin/astroflow_fe/README.md

 ## Design Principles:
 The design of this application relies on the facade design pattern.
 Here's a very high level overview:
-* A controller receives a request from the front end and intiates the creation of a facade, and passes it data(params, from JSON or query).
+* A controller sends a request from the front end and intiates the creation of a facade, and passes it data(params, from JSON or query) in the backend.
 * A facade is a ruby class that initializes a Service, and sends the service data to a PORO.
 * A service calls an external api enpoint(get (https://web.site?optional_param) and returns parsed JSON.
 * The parsed JSON is turned into a Ruby object through a PORO.